se-edu/learningresources/contents/data/sql/SQL.md

 ## Why learn SQL?

 Being open source and one of the first DBMSs, MySQL (a specific implementation of SQL) increased the popularity of **SQL** in its early days.
-It ended up being a core component of the <tooltip content="Linux OS, Apache Server, MySQL RDBMS, PHP  language">LAMP</tooltip> web application stack (and many others).
 Here are some of the main reasons behind the widespread adoption of SQL and why it remains popular today.

 ### Easy to learn